Meet The Customer-

 Three years ago when we started Tweed, we knew we shouldn’t make assumptions about our clientele.
 And no matter how many times we tell ourselves to expect the unexpected, we have constantly been inspired by the diversity of the extended Tweed family.
 We’ve had the pleasure of providing thousands of patients with cannabis and getting to know them in the process.
 We’re excited to share some of their stories and highlight the diverse face of Canadian medical cannabis.

 How long have you been a Tweed customer?
-About a year and a half.
+I’m going onto my third month.

 Here’s to Future Growth!